rtfeldman/elm-css/Tutorial.md

 class name `MenuItem`.

 1. The `(.)` represents a [class selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors),
-which is why we got a `.` at the start of `.homepageMenuItem`.
+which is where the `.` at the start of `.homepageMenuItem` came from.
 2. Passing `{ name = "homepage" }` to `stylesheet` specified that `"homepage"` will be prepended to all classes, IDs, and animation names in this stylesheet.
 This namespacing concept comes from
-[CSS Modules](https://github.com/css-modules/css-modules), and it makes your styles portable by guarding against naming collisions with other stylesheets on the page.
+[CSS Modules](https://github.com/css-modules/css-modules), and it makes your styles portable by guarding against naming collisions with other stylesheets.
 Even if you have another stylesheet on the page with a `MenuItem` class, as long as it has a different namespace, their generated class names will not overlap.
 3. Finally, `MenuItem` represents the class selector itself.
 Note that we used a [union type](http://elm-lang.org/guide/model-the-problem) to represent the class instead of a string like `"MenuItem"`.
-Using a union type for class names guards against accidental misspellings and makes it easier to refactor stylesheet code that is shared with view code.
+Using a union type for class names means accidental misspellings will result in compiler errors, and makes it easier to refactor stylesheet code that is shared with view code.

 Let’s add an [ID selector](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors) next.